jonnyweatherly/aajonusnet/texts/QNA/Q&A Of June 16, 2013.md

 Q: What was the second time?

-Q: In the book.
+Q: It's in the book.
 In the book.

 A: At some point I want to collect the forty from you.